thyagomota/aws-labs/lab-005/README.md

 Contributor(s): [João Marcelo](https://github.com/jmhal)

 ## Goal
 The goal of this lab is to illustrate how to use an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html) to distribute requests over two web servers running on distinct Availability Zones.
+[Here](../images/ELB.png) is a mind map of ELB (Elastic Load Balancing).

 ## Architecture Diagram
 ![lab-005-arch-01](images/lab-005-arch-01.png)